We are reviewing the 2018 policy in this area and putting forward options for the policy for the next financial year.

 Three key changes to the 2018 Development Contributions Policy are being proposed to ensure a fairer outcome following the higher growth now proposed for the City since the 2018 Long-term Plan (LTP) was adopted.

-We’d like to hear your views about what we are proposing to change:
+We have been asking for your views about what we are proposing to change through a public consultation.

 A. Ceasing the phasing in of increased development contributions over a seven-year period, as per the 2018 LTP, and from July 2019 charging 100 percent of the development contribution charges.